sammi-turner/Dotfiles/README.md

 Simple set-ups for bash, neovim, termite and ranger.

-Please consult the relevant Arch Wiki page if you are a "first timer"
+Please consult the relevant Arch Wiki page if you are a "first timer" on any of those applications.

 # correct file paths